CD3/libIntegrate/README.md

 `libIntegrate` is a collection of methods for numerical integration, **including discretized data**.

+**Features:**

+- Integrate one and two dimensional discretized functions, with Riemann, Trapezoid, and Simpson rules.
+- Simple, clean, uniform interface.
+Integration methods are implemented as classes with `operator()(...)` methods.
+- Handles several common random access, continuous memory container interfacess (std::vector, Eigen::Vector, etc).
+Containers that provide element access with `operator[](int)` or `operator()(int)` and a method for getting the size (`.size()`, `.length()`, `.rows()`, etc) can be integrated.
+- Support for non-uniform discretization.
+- Apply lazy transformations to discrete data before integrating.
+Useful for computing weighted integrals.

 # Description

 It is often necessary to integrate functions that have been *discretized* when doing physics simulations or working with